-The Council will require the provision of affordable housing209 on all sites of 5 or more dwellings (net) and will negotiate to achieve the following affordable housing targets:
+The Council will require the provision of affordable housing234 on all sites of 5 or more dwellings (net) and will negotiate to achieve the following affordable housing targets:

-- a) 40% onsite affordable housing on sites of 15 or more dwellings; - b) 30% onsite affordable housing on sites of between 10 and 14 dwellings or as an equivalent financial contribution; - c) 20% affordable housing as an equivalent financial contribution on sites of between 5 and 9 dwellings.
+- a) 40% onsite affordable housing provision on sites of 15 or more (net) dwellings; - b) 30% onsite affordable housing provision on sites of between 10 and 14 (net) dwellings or as an equivalent financial contribution; - c) 20% affordable housing as an equivalent financial contribution on sites of between 5 and 9 (net) dwellings.

 This policy will apply to all types of residential development including conversions and changes of use.
+Where feasible, the affordable housing units should be appropriately integrated throughout the development.

 The targets set out above may be applied more flexibly where the council considers this to be justified.
-The exact proportion and type of affordable housing deemed acceptable will result from an assessment against the following criteria:
+In assessing the appropriate level and type of affordable housing provision, consideration will be given to:

-- i. local need in respect of the mix of dwelling types and sizes including the city's need to provide more family-sized affordable housing; - ii. the accessibility of the site to local services and facilities and public transport; iii. the costs relating to the development; in particular the financial viability of developing the site (using an approved viability model): - iv. the extent to which the provision of affordable housing would prejudice the realisation of other planning objectives; and - v. the need to achieve a successful housing development
+i. local need in respect of the mix of dwelling types and sizes including the city's need to provide more family-sized affordable housing; ii. the accessibility of the site to local services and facilities and public transport;

+iii. the costs relating to the development; in particular the financial viability of developing the site (using an approved viability model); iv. the extent to which the provision of affordable housing would prejudice the realisation of other planning objectives; and v. the need to achieve a successful housing development

 Affordable housing provision should incorporate a mix of tenures.
-The exact tenure split on each site will be a matter for negotiation but should be informed by up to date assessments of local housing need and individual site and/or neighbourhood characteristics.
+The exact tenure split on each site will be a matter for negotiation and should be informed by up to date assessments of local housing need and individual site and/or neighbourhood characteristics.